aygunazadova/aygunazadova.github.io/index.md

  &nbsp;  <!-- This creates a blank space -->

 I have comprehensive experience in computational biology through both research and teaching roles.
 I am an Honorary Fellow in the School of Life Sciences at the University of Essex.
 My research interest is the application of data sciencea and machine learning in cancer research.
 Previously, I worked as a Lecturer in Biology and Specialist Technician at the same university.
 I hold my PhD in Molecular Medicine from the University of Essex.
 I am a Fellow of the Higher Education Academy (FHEA).

  &nbsp;  <!-- This creates a blank space -->

+ &nbsp;  <!-- This creates a blank space -->

+ &nbsp;  <!-- This creates a blank space -->

+ &nbsp;  <!-- This creates a blank space -->

+ &nbsp;  <!-- This creates a blank space -->

+ &nbsp;  <!-- This creates a blank space -->